 - 13.5 ounce can of whole peeled tomatoes (about a little over 1.5 cups)

-- 13.5 ounce can full-fat, unsweetened coconut milk (about a little over 1.5 cups or a 400 millilitre can)
+- 13.5 ounce full-fat, unsweetened canned coconut milk (about a little over 1.5 cups or a 400 millilitre can)

 - Chopped cilantro (garnish, optional)

-- Heat oil in a 12-inch pan (about 2.5 to 3 inches deep) over medium heat.
+- Heat oil in a 12-inch sauté pan (about 2.5 to 3 inches deep) over medium heat.

-- Add onion and cook 3 to 5 minutes or until softened.
+- Add onion and cook, stirring often, until softened, about 3 to 5 minutes.

-- Add tomato paste and cook 1 minute.
+- Add tomato paste, stir in, and cook 1 minute.

-- Stir in butternut squash, curry powder, pumpkin spice, salt, pepper, cayenne, chickpeas, bell and pepper.
+- Stir in butternut squash, curry powder, pumpkin spice, salt, pepper, cayenne pepper, chickpeas, bell and pepper.

+- Pour in vegetable broth, tomatoes (crush tomatoes with your hands or roughly mash with a potato masher before adding to the pan) and coconut milk.
 Stir.

-- Pour in vegetable broth, tomatoes (crush with your hands or potato masher before adding to pot) and coconut milk.

 - Stir in kale and cook until just wilted, about 5 minutes.